tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

    Also, there is a unit disk version of Wifi: the :ned:`Ieee80211UnitDiskRadio` module contains a :ned:`Ieee80211UnitDiskTransmitter` and a :ned:`Ieee80211UnitDiskReceiver`.
    (to be used with :ned:`UnitDiskRadioMedium`).

-The unit disk analog model is suitable for wireless simulations in which the details of the physical layer is not important, such as testing routing protocols.
+The unit disk analog model is suitable for wireless simulations in which the details of the physical layer is not important, such as testing routing protocols (no detailed physical layer knowledge required).
 The unit disk model produces the physical phenomena relevant to routing protocols, i.e. varying connectivity; nodes have a range, transmissions interfere, and not all packets get delivered and not directly.
 In this case, it is an adequate abstraction for physical layer behavior.

+.. (knowledge of the physical layer is not required for this purpose)

+.. - no need to have understanding of the phy layer for developing routing protocols

+.. **TODO** ha routing protocolt fejlesztesz, nem nyilvanvalo h mit kell beirni a physical layer settingsbe -> ezt bele lehet irni -> nem ertesz a physical layerhez

 The following modules use the unit disk analog model: